-Reinterpretation of the Kavango Basin high-resolution aeromagnetic data by Earthfield Technology, LLC indicates that up to 30,000 feet (approximately 9,150 meters [m]) of sediment may have accumulated in the deeper parts of the basin (Cathey, 2020), as shown on Page 18.
+Reinterpretation of the Kavango Basin high-resolution aeromagnetic data by Earthfield Technology, LLC indicates that up to 30,000 feet (approximately 9,150 meters [m]) of sediment may have accumulated in the deeper parts of the basin (Cathey, 2020), as shown on Page 19.
 The complex structural history of the basin has significant influence on the basin stratigraphy, including several periods of uplift and erosion, which resulted in multiple unconformities that bookend key stratigraphic intervals.
 We have referenced the chronostratigraphic column by Hoak et al. (2014) (Page 20) for the Owambo Basin as an initial interpretation of the Kavango Basin stratigraphy, which has a related structural history.
-The initial three wells drilled by ReconAfrica in the Kavango Basin were drilled on shallow structural features with a deepest penetration depth of 2,734 m measured depth (MD) without encountering basement.
-The drilling of the Naingopo 11-1 well to a depth of 4,152 m MD encountered the Elandshoek member of the greater Tsumeb Formation of the Otavi Group, a Neoproterozoic age subdivision of the Damara Supergroup.
+The three wells drilled by ReconAfrica in the Kavango Basin were drilled on shallow structural features with a deepest penetration depth of 2,734 m measured depth (MD) without encountering basement.
 Without an offstructure well, basement intersection, or well test of the deep section observed on seismic data to confirm the stratigraphy and lithology of the Kavango Basin, we have interpreted the stratigraphic section based on analogy to the Owambo Basin work.